 - Poor muscle recruitment

-Customized injury prevention with our knowledgeable physical therapists in Manchester, MO will ensure that your muscles are at optimal proportional strength.
+Tailored injury prevention with our certified physical therapists in Manchester, MO will ensure that different muscles and muscle groups are equally strong.

 Movement Dysfunction